 Who’s missing?
 Kenya Revenue Authority, CMC (Ford, Land & Range Rover Mazda, VW, Audi)

 GM Kenya the Hummer is now old news in Kenya, and the highlight of their display was a dressed up a Chevy Optra.
-The 1800 cc car that costs Kshs 2.46M was outfitted with a Government of Kenya Flag and made for a very elegant slap in the face of Government Ministers who have resisted giving up their fuel guzzling Mercedes Limousines that costs 3X as much.
+The 1800 cc car that costs Kshs 2.46M was outfitted with a Government of Kenya Flag and made for a very elegant slap in the face of Government Ministers who have resisted giving up their fuel-guzzling Mercedes limousines that costs 3X as much.
 NTV reports that the Government is buying over 100 new VW Passat’s, but it will be interesting to see if the top leaders will hand over their Mercedes cars, and what will happen to the fleet afterwards.

-DT Dobie: had the new E-Class Mercedes which costs EUR74k (~Kshs 8M) while the smaller C-class Kompressor cost 6.2M and new B class costs 4.7M.
-Also an icon of Kenya roads, the 1200 Datsun/Nissan pickup has finally being replaced with the NP200, a 1.6 litre pickup that cost 1.2M.
+DT Dobie: had the new E-Class Mercedes which costs EUR74k (~Kshs 8M) while the smaller C-class Kompressor cost 6.2M and the new B class costs 4.7M.
+Also an icon of Kenya roads, the 1200 Datsun/Nissan pickup has finally been replaced with the NP200, a 1.6 litre pickup that cost 1.2M.
 They are big in trucking and the award-winning Actros was on show at a cost of about Kshs.
 9.9M for new trucks, which can take a few weeks to order and deliver.
 Many local transporters import used Actros trucks from Europe at about ½ the cost.
 The dealers also sell the Chrysler 300 for $72,600 (~Kshs.
 5.5M)

 Toyota Kenya Toyota is the most popular car in Kenya, and they often advertise the slogan the car in front of you is always a Toyota They had the Land cruiser VX cost Kshs.
 12M, but the diplomats, local NGO’s and donor groups can have it for 7.58M.
 Also, the popular Prado costs 5.6M, with the duty-free price is 3.74M and the hardworking Hilux double cab costs 3.69M, with a duty-free price of 2.45M